 Common side effects of Telmisartan include diarrhoea, dizziness, headache, high potassium levels, low blood pressure, and kidney impairment.
-If you have intravascular volume depletion, for example, those taking high-dose other blood pressure-lowering drugs, you may also experience postural hypotension, that is your blood pressure falls when you stand up from sitting or lying down.
+If you are also taking other blood pressure-lowering medications and have intravascular volume depletion, you may also experience postural hypotension, that is your blood pressure falls when you stand up from sitting or lying down.

 Who should not take Telmisartan?

-– People with an allergy to Telmisartan or any formulation ingredient
+– People allergic to Telmisartan, other angiotensin II receptor blockers, or any formulation ingredient

 Common dosing schedule:

-You can take Telmisartan with or without food.
+Telmisartan may be taken with or without food.

 This schedule is for reference only, adjustments may be made according to individual needs.